Localizing content

 Content item localizationLink copied!

-With content item localization, when you choose to localize a content item new variants of the item will be created for each locale you selected.
+With content item localization, when you localize a content item, new variants of the item will be created for each locale you selected.
 These variants will be separate content items, each with their own unique ID and revision history.

 Content item localization is a good choice if: